Vectorization

 \]

 is a cornerstone for deriving closed-form solutions to matrix-valued optimization problems.
+(We prove this identity at the end of the next section, once the Kronecker product is in hand; see The vec–Kronecker Identity.)
 A prime example is the

 continuous-time Lyapunov equation